 This Guidelines summary covers identifying, assessing, and managing the long-term effects of COVID-19, often described as ‘long COVID’.
 It makes recommendations for primary care about care for adults, children, and young people who have new or ongoing symptoms 4 weeks or more after the start of acute COVID-19.

-It has been developed jointly by NICE, the Scottish Intercollegiate Guidelines Network (SIGN), and the Royal College of General Practitioners (RCGP).
-To develop the recommendations, the following clinical definitions for the initial illness and long COVID were used at different times:
+The guideline has been developed jointly by NICE, the Scottish Intercollegiate Guidelines Network (SIGN), and the Royal College of General Practitioners (RCGP).
+To develop the recommendations, the following clinical definitions for the initial illness and long COVID have been used at different times:

 - acute COVID-19: signs and symptoms of COVID-19 for up to 4 weeks

 - ongoing symptomatic COVID-19: signs and symptoms of COVID-19 from 4–12 weeks

 - post-COVID-19 syndrome: signs and symptoms that develop during or after an infection consistent with COVID-19, continue for more than 12 weeks and are not explained by an alternative diagnosis

 In this summary, the term ‘long COVID’ includes both ongoing symptomatic COVID-19 and post-COVID-19 syndrome definitions.